reactive-python/reactpy-django/docs/src/installation/index.md

 pip install django-idom
 ```

-You'll also need to modify a few files in your **Django project**...
+You will also need to modify a few files in your **Django project**...

 ---